Developer-Students-Club-MAIT/cool_code_snippets/challenges/Sudoku-BackTracking-C++.md

       return false;
   }

-  // iterates over all columns and reuturns false if the number already exist in the row. for (int i = 0; i < 9; i++)
+  // iterates over all columns and returns false if the number already exist in the row. for (int i = 0; i < 9; i++)
   {
     if (sudoku[row][i] == num)